skifli/highway/app/views/guides/mass-produced-pcb-guidelines.md

 * Pay for production file confirmation

 *Firmware*

 * Check the USB-C cable, 99% of the time it's the cable's fault
-* Arduino, RP2040s and RP2350s are bad
-* Embedded is bad (Get an FPGA :P)
 * Use a Makefile to make a good build system - don't use arduino IDE
 * Do not trust libraries on the web even if it has 1k stars, they are a scam and doesn't work
 * Always download example code straight from the manufactures